vishalbelsare/jekyll/en/lessons/cleaning-data-with-openrefine.md

 OpenRefine works on all platforms: Windows, Mac, and Linux. *OpenRefine* will open in your browser, but it is important to realise that the application is run locally and that your data won't be stored online.
-The data files are available on our [FreeYourMetadata website][], which will be used throughout this tutorial.
-Please download the *phm-collection.tsv* file before continuing (also archived on the Programming Historian site: as [phm-collection][]).
+The data files are archived on the Programming Historian site: as [phm-collection][].
+Please download the *phm-collection.tsv* file before continuing.

 On the *OpenRefine* start page, create a new project using the downloaded data file and click **Next**.
 By default, the first line will